The Great White Hope (film): Reception

 The film opened to positive responses from both audiences and critics.
-They especially loved the performances of both James Earl Jones and Jane Alexander, who were in the original stage play: they won Tonys for the play.
-Jones would get bigger roles after this film, and Alexander made a debut here.
+They especially loved the performances of both James Earl Jones and Jane Alexander, who were both in the original stage play and won Tony Awards for their work.
+Jones would get bigger roles after this film, and Alexander, who earned three more Oscar nominations in succeeding years, made her debut here.
 Jones later contributed commentary to a documentary about Jack Johnson that would sum up this film, saying: "To know the story of Jack Johnson is to know that it is a study in hubris."

 Critic Vincent Canby referred to the film as "One of those liberal, well-meaning, fervently uncontroversial works that pretend to tackle contemporary problems by finding analogies at a safe remove in history".
 Critic Emanuel Levy wrote called it a "well-acted drama".
-Variety said: “Jones' re-creation of his stage role is an eye-riveting experience.
-The towering rages and unrestrained joys of which his character was capable are portrayed larger than life.”
+Variety said: "Jones' re-creation of his stage role is an eye-riveting experience.
+The towering rages and unrestrained joys of which his character was capable are portrayed larger than life."

-On Rotten Tomatoes the film has an approval rating of 43% based on reviews from 7 critics.
-On Metacritic the film has a score of 53% based on reviews from 7 critics, indicating "mixed or average reviews".

-Box Office
+Box office

 According to Fox records, the film required $16,075,000 in rentals to break even.
 By December 11, 1970, it had earned $9,325,000 in rentals, thus the studio took a loss on the film.